robenkleene/development-references/visual-studio-code/visual-studio-code-explorer.md

 - `↩`: Rename selected file
 - `⌘⌫`: Delete current file
 - `⌥⇧⌘`, `right-click Copy Relative Path`: Copy path to file relative to the current file
+- `>File: Reveal Active File in Explorer View`: This only works if the file is in the current workspace
+- `⌥⌘R`: Reveal in Finder